slauniainen/Presentations/README.md

 possibly seeing annual variability in hydrologic properties, can have dominant role at some sub-catchments; constant ET at different catchments.

 # Ali Ameli
-Hydrologic conductivity at Krycklan; analytical 2/3-D models for ground water flow and advection.
-Wow!
+Hydrologic conductivity at Krycklan; analytical 2/3-D models for ground water flow and transport.

+# Niles
+Lidar --> canopy structure

+# Ville
+take a look on the DOC model; general or not?

 # Data
 distrbuted semi-continuous GWL's